cpaxton/costar_stack/README.md

 rosservice call /SPServer/SPSegmenter
 ```

-To segment grabbed object on the gripper:
+To segment grabbed object on the gripper and update a particular object TF (in this case: Obj::link_uniform::1) :
 ```
-rosservice call /SPServer/segmentInGripper
+rosservice call /SPServer/segmentInGripper Obj::link_uniform::1
 ```